Gaius-Augustus/BRAKER/README.md

 ### Mandatory tools for BRAKER3

-Following tools are required by GeneMark-ETP+ and it will try to locate them in your `$PATH` variable.
+Following tools are required by GeneMark-ETP and it will try to locate them in your `$PATH` variable.
 So make sure to add their location to your `$PATH`, e.g.:
 ```
 export PATH=$PATH:/your/path/to/Tool
 ```